South African Breweries: International expansion

 The company's earliest international venture was in 1910 when it founded Rhodesian Breweries in Southern Rhodesia, now Zimbabwe.
 This subsidiary spearheaded SAB's initial international expansion efforts, having established new breweries in Northern Rhodesia, now Zambia and Bulawayo, Southern Rhodesia, in the early 1950s.
 Further international expansion came in the 1970s and 1980s with the establishment of breweries in Botswana, Angola, and the buying of Compañía Cervezera de Canarias of the Canary Islands.
 Nevertheless, prior to 1990, SAB remained primarily focused on domestic opportunities.

 In 1994, a formal Export Department consisting of 3 people (Neal & McLellan et al.) was established at Beer Division Central Office and was tasked with trading beer into Africa.
-This proved to be a masterstroke in Strategy as laid the foundations for a significant growth catalyst for Brand and accordingly, market share establishment into African and Indian Ocean markets, as well as generated significant foreign currency for the Group to allow for Investment (South African Reserve Bank regulations at the time made raising Foreign Capital difficult).
+This proved to be a masterstroke in strategy as it laid the foundations for a significant growth catalyst for brand and accordingly, market share establishment into African and Indian Ocean markets, as well as generated significant foreign currency for the group to allow for investment (South African Reserve Bank regulations at the time made raising foreign capital difficult).
 SAB was invited to revitalise the beer industry in Tanzania, a joint venture with that country's government in Tanzania Breweries Limited, and to re-enter the beer markets of Zambia, Mozambique and, later, Angola.
 This followed one of its first foreign investments into the Canary Islands.
 Expansion continued into Africa in the 1990s and on other continents into Hungary (1993), China (1995), Romania, Poland (1995–96), Slovakia (1997), and Russia (1998), the Czech Republic (1999), India (2000) and Central America in 2001.

 The group's expansion into Asia started with its 1995 negotiation of joint control of the second-largest brewery in mainland China with China Resources, a privatisation arm of the government of the People's Republic of China.
 Further investments included those in the Harbin Brewery Group and the Fuyang City Snowland Brewery.
 In 2000 SAB plc entered the Indian market where it has subsequently increased its commitment.